Spacechild1/vstplugin/README.md

 By default, the project is built in release mode.
 You can change `CMAKE_BUILD_TYPE` from `RELEASE` to `DEBUG` if you want a debug build, for example.

-If you only want to only build the Pd or Supercollider version, simply set the 'SC' resp.
-'PD' variable to 'OFF'.
+If you only want to only build the Pd or Supercollider version, simply set the `SC` resp. `PD` variable to `OFF`.

-When compiling with GCC on Linux or MinGW, we offer the option `STATIC_LIBS` to link statically with libstd++ and libgcc; the default is 'ON'.
+When compiling with GCC on Linux or MinGW, we offer the option `STATIC_LIBS` to link statically with libstd++ and libgcc; the default is `ON`.

 Static linking helps if you want to share the binaries with other people because they might not have the required library versions installed on their system.
 Dynamic linking, on the other hand, is preferred for destributing via system package managers like "apt".